 - Add mushrooms to dutch oven and stir to combine.
 Cook 5-7 minutes more, until mushrooms have reduced and onions have begun to caramelize.

 - Add tomato paste and stir to combine.

 - Add red wine to dutch oven to deglaze.
 Make sure to scrape any browned bits off the bottom of the pan with a wooden spoon!

-- Add bay leaves and water to pot and stir to combine.
-Bring the mixture up to a low simmer, then remove from heat.
+- Bring the mixture up to a simmer, then turn off the heat.

 - Add short ribs back to the dutch oven, nestling them in with the onions and mushrooms.

-- Cover dutch oven and place in 225 degree oven.
-Bake for 3-4 hours until short ribs easily pull apart with a fork or spatula.
+- Cover dutch oven with a tight fitting lid.
+Bake at 250 degrees F for 4-5 hours until short ribs easily pull apart with tongs or a fork.

 - Remove short ribs from oven and let cool for 10-15 minutes.
 Skim off any fat that's risen to the top.